Veterinary Technology Students have excellent results on the 2013 State and National Board Exams!!!

 Once again the Lone Star College-Tomball Veterinary Technology program students have excelled taking their State and National Board Exams.
 Congratulations to our new RVT's!

-The Veterinary Technology program at LSCTomball began in 1988, and has grown to become one of the finest veterinary technology programs in the United States.
-The program has been recognized twice as an exemplary program by the State of Texas and its students have one of the highest success rates in passing the state and national board exams among the 185 accredited programs in the United States and Canada.
+The Veterinary Technology program at LSC-Tomball began in 1988, and has grown to become one of the finest veterinary technology programs in the United States.
+The program has been recognized twice as an exemplary program by the State of Texas and its students have one of the highest success rates in passing the state and national board exams among the 218 accredited programs in the United States,Canada and Puerto Rico.

-The program accepts 60 college entry-level students once a year each fall.
-Most courses are taught on campus with one LSC-Online course.
+The program accepts 40-60 college entry-level students once a year, specifically each fall.
+Most courses are taught on campus with one LSC-hybrid course.
 The final semester is spent off-campus completing the required clinical (internship) at a veterinary clinic or hospital, a research hospital (MD Anderson or University of Texas), a specialty hospital (orthopedics, oncology, radiology, dermatology), or other approved clinical site.

 Because the Veterinary Technology program is fully accredited by the AVMA, students are allowed to work in all areas of animal heath care.
 A student typically spends time in laboratories working with cows, dogs, cats, horses, pigs, sheep, goats, birds, exotic animals and traditional laboratory animals like mice and rats.
 As a result of the outstanding reputation of LSC-Tomballís Veterinary Technology program graduates, our students typically have 8-10 jobs available in the immediate Harris County area.

 Both the Veterinary Technology Certificate (C1_VET1) and the Associate of Applied Science degree, Tech Prep (AAS_VETT) are offered.

 * ACT scores of Math 23+ Writing 19+ Reading 19+ College Math TSI net (if within 5 yrs.) or